Overcoming Depression: Two-Part Online Workshop

 - Identify clients’ negative thought patterns/ attitudes that influence depression

-Once payment is received, you will be e-mailed instructions to log on to the Webinar.
-If you’re not able to attend the live presentation, all registrants will be e-mailed a full video recording to watch at their convenience after the Webinar’s taken place.
-Optional CEs (3 live or 4 home study) may be purchased through R. Cassidy Seminars for $20.
-A link to purchase CE credits will be included in the email containing all your Webinar resources after the Webinar’s taken place.
+Once payment is received, you will be e-mailed a full video recording of this Webinar along with all presentation materials.
+Optional CEs (3) may be purchased through R. Cassidy Seminars for $20.
+A link to purchase CE credits will be included in the email containing all your Webinar resources.
 More Info Here

-Optional CEs (3 live or 4 home study) may be purchased through R. Cassidy Seminars for $20.
-A link to purchase CE credits will be included in the email containing all your Webinar resources after the Webinar’s taken place.
+Optional CEs (3) may be purchased through R. Cassidy Seminars for $20.
+A link to purchase CE credits will be included in the email containing all your Webinar resources.
 More Info Here

 Continuing Education Information